dma-dk/arcticweb-usermanual/README.md

 # arcticweb-usermanual
-User manual for the ArcticWeb application.
+User manual for the Arctic application.
 The user manual is a simple HTML page being accompanied by CSS, JS and images.
-The user manual has been separated from the ArcticWeb application, because it is important, that ArcticWeb users are only downloading the user manual upon first access or after an update.
+The user manual has been separated from the Arctic application, because it is important, that Arctic users are only downloading the user manual upon first access or after an update.
 This is ensured by maintaining the user manual in a separate project and only generating the usermanual.appcache file upon changes to the user manual (in this project).

 ## Usage
-The ArcticWeb user manual is build and distributed as a war file.
+The Arctic user manual is build and distributed as a war file.
 Include it in another web project by adding the following dependency (in another maven web application project)

 ```